x-y-z/linux-1gb-thp/Documentation/userspace-api/mseal.rst

      Don't use mseal on the memory ptr return from malloc(). malloc() is implemented by allocator, e.g. by glibc.
 Heap manager might allocate a ptr from brk or mapping created by mmap.
-     If app calls mseal on ptr returned from malloc(), this can affect the heap manager's ability to manage the mappings, the outcome is non-deterministic.
+     If an app calls mseal on a ptr returned from malloc(), this can affect the heap manager's ability to manage the mappings; the outcome is non-deterministic.

      Example::

         ptr = malloc(size);